apache/thrift/lib/cpp/README.md

 ## Linking Against Thrift

-You need to link your project that uses thrift against all the thrift dependancies; in the case of libthrift, boost and for libthriftnb, libevent.
+You need to link your project that uses thrift against all the thrift dependencies; in the case of libthrift, boost and for libthriftnb, libevent.

 In the project properties you must also set HAVE_CONFIG_H as force include